knowing, growing, becoming

 During that same period, a few of us did Qigong weekly at a friend’s house nearby.
 As word spread of Virginia’s healing and transformational prowess, many in the Qigong group received private sessions.
 The same friend, opened his house to Virginia.
 She gave a seminar and then decided to teach her “Sandlin Technique” for the first time outside her family, to our small group.
 She told me later that all my questions had something to do with this decision.
 Barbara and I were in that seminal class.

 As it turned out, we were extremely fortunate to have sessions with Virginia for 22 years.
-The vast majority were in our home where she spent 1-2 hours visiting with me, talking about a wide range of subjects over tea and biscotti’s, before Barbara came home from work.
+The vast majority were in our home where she spent 1-2 hours visiting with me, talking about a wide range of subjects over tea and biscotti’s, before Barbara came home from work and had her session.
 I received a session occasionally, but Barbara was consistent every month.
 To give you a small example of Virginia’s incredible tenacity, she would often drive from Virginia to New Jersey, stop at our place, do two sessions and then drive another hour and a half to her daughter’s home.
 I could never tell if she came from the next town over or just drove non-stop for 8 hours.
 And she only slept 4 hours a night, except, she didn’t refer to it as sleep.
 She said she would lay her body down and not lose Awareness.

 We got to know Virginia very well and were privy to unusual stories about her life and adventures.
 As a lifelong mystic, she had a unique perspective on everything which always stimulated my curiosity.
 Her answer to any question was consistently amazing and transformational.